canonical/snapcraft/docs/flutter-applications.rst

 Flutter applications
 ====================

-`Flutter <https://flutter.dev/>`__ is Google’s open source tookit to help create beautiful, responsive, and natively compiled applications for mobile, web and desktop.
+`Flutter <https://flutter.dev/>`__ is Google’s open source toolkit to help create beautiful, responsive, and natively compiled applications for mobile, web and desktop.

 Why are snaps good for Flutter projects?
 ----------------------------------------